oalekseev/SchemaRepo/README.md

 Set in src/main/resources/application.yaml
 your Bot token and comma separated admin chatIds (to recieve messages about new registrations and user actions).

-Example is here @SchemaRepoBot (use Telegram to search)
+Example is here @SchemaRepoBot (use Telegram to search bot)